acquia/lightning/UPDATE.md

 to Beta 3, you will need to follow the instructions for updating from Beta 1 to Beta 2, then from Beta 2 to Beta 3, in that order.

+## 2.1.1 to 2.1.2
+There are no manual update steps for this version.

 ## 2.1.0 to 2.1.1
 * To allow fields that use the media browser to filter to only the media types accepted by the field, do the following: